Indian IT firms may have to offer higher pay hikes onsite

-Indian IT firms may have to offer higher pay hikes onsite2 min read .
-Updated: 15 Mar 2022, 01:12 PM IST
+Indian IT firms may have to offer higher pay hikes onsite1 min read .
+01:12 PM IST

 - Infosys and Tech Mahindra remain Jefferies' top stock picks in the Indian IT sector, given their strong growth outlook